-Paolo Di Rosa co-chairs the firm's global International Arbitration group, and has long been recognized as one of the world's leading practitioners of international arbitration.
 Clients and publications such as Chambers and Legal 500 describe Mr. Di Rosa as a "brilliant" and "masterful" attorney with a "first-class reputation" who is "frequently retained to handle high-value arbitrations across the globe."
 "One impressed interviewee commented: 'He is, without any doubt in my mind, one of the top players in the world in his field of practice.'"
 "Paolo is at the top of his field" and is "one of the best investor-state disputes lawyers I have worked with."
 "Fully bilingual [English-Spanish] with an outstanding analytical mind, he is, quite simply, as good as it gets."
 He is recognized in particular as a "formidable force in investment treaty arbitration".
 "He is the first person I would call if I had an investor-state arbitration in Latin America."
 "Sources consider Paolo Di Rosa to be 'terrific in hearings doing the opening statements or cross-examining a key witness.'"
 Clients also highlight his "profound abilities of persuasion and incredible capacity to react to surprises in tribunals".
 "Sources revere his work" and "are quick to praise his client-handling skills," stressing that he is "highly personable" and "a pleasure to work with."

-He has been recognized in a wide variety of publications, including Chambers Global, Chambers USA, Chambers Latin America, The Legal 500 US, The Legal 500 Latin America, Best Lawyers in America, "Best of the Best" USA Experts Guide, The Who's Who Legal, Super Lawyers, and Euromoney's Guide to the World's Leading Experts, amongst others.
-Notably, he has been ranked in Band 1 of the last five editions of Chambers Global (Latin America), and Chambers Latin America, and was designated by the Legal 500 Latin America as one of the "Leading Lawyers" in International Arbitration in its last seven editions.
-Further, he has been selected by Legal 500 US as one of the "Leading Lawyers" in its last 12 editions (in the last four of which he has been chosen as one of a select few "Hall of Fame" lawyers), and is ranked in Band 2 in Chambers USA and Chambers Global (USA).
+He has been recognized in a wide variety of publications, including Chambers Global, Chambers USA, Chambers Latin America, The Legal 500 US, The Legal 500 Latin America, Best Lawyers in America, "Best of the Best" USA Experts Guide, Who's Who Legal, Super Lawyers, and Euromoney's Guide to the World's Leading Experts, amongst others.
+Notably, he has been ranked in Band 1 of the last six editions of Chambers Global (Latin America), and Chambers Latin America, and was designated by the Legal 500 Latin America as one of the "Leading Lawyers" in International Arbitration in its last eight editions.
+Further, he has been selected by Legal 500 US as one of the "Leading Lawyers" in its last 12 editions (in the last four of which he was also chosen as one of a select few "Hall of Fame" lawyers), and is ranked in Band 2 in Chambers USA and Chambers Global (USA).
 He has also been ranked as a specialist in Public International Law in seven editions of Chambers Global.

-Although his practice spans all geographic regions of the globe, his main area of expertise is in legal matters relating to Latin America (acquired both in the private sector and the US federal government), along with a fully bilingual (Spanish-English) and bicultural background.
+Although his practice spans all geographic regions of the globe, his main area of expertise is in legal matters relating to Latin America (acquired both in the private sector and the U.S. federal government), along with a fully bilingual (Spanish-English) and bicultural background.

-Mr. Di Rosa also serves as arbitrator.
-On February 23, 2016, President Barack Obama designated him as one of the four United States members of the ICSID Roster of Arbitrators.
-See White House Press Release available here.
 Mr. Di Rosa is a frequent speaker at international conferences and seminars, and author of numerous articles and book chapters.

 Experience